cockroachdb/docs/v1.0/troubleshooting-overview.md

 ## Resources

-If you can't resolve the issue easily yourself, we have the following tools to help you get unstuck:
+If you cannot resolve the issue easily yourself, we have the following tools to help you get unstuck:

 - [Support Resources](support-resources.html) identifies ways you can get help with troubleshooting.
 - [File an Issue](file-an-issue.html) provides details about filing issues that you're unable to resolve.